Phileosopher/commonplace/mind-creativity.md

 At this stage, the creator has found a way to conceal *all* the messy parts of the creation, leaving nothing but pure [beauty](values-quality.md).
 Frequently, they will invert the [appearance](image.md) of anything they touch with that talent simply by exploring [facts](reality.md) that most people had overlooked.

 Often, the creator will make the task look so easy that it'll feel like *anyone* could do it.
 They'll treat their tools or performance as if it were as familiar as breathing or walking.
+Since the consumers are aware of the effort it takes, they will feel the effort at making a hard thing look easy.

 That creator has polished their skills until they can made something utterly profound.
 Observers from the outside will feel a [connection](symbols.md) to the creation, but won't be able to describe it in words.